|Venue for seminars:||ICMA Centre, Room G03/04|

 Cesare Robotti is an Associate Professor of Finance at Imperial College Business School.
 Before joining Imperial College London, Dr Robotti was a financial economist with the financial group of the research department of the Federal Reserve Bank of Atlanta.
 Dr Robotti concentrates his research on empirical asset pricing and portfolio management.

 Dr Robotti has been an Affiliate Professor at EDHEC Business School, a teaching fellow at Boston College and an adjunct faculty member at Brandeis University.
 He has also worked in the dealing room of Novara International Bank in Luxembourg and as a financial analyst at Cariplo Bank in Milan, Italy.

 He has published works in several mainstream academic journals such as the Journal of Finance, the Review of Financial Studies, the Journal of Econometrics, the Journal of Business and Economic Statistics, and the Journal of Empirical Finance, and has presented his research at a number of professional conferences and academic institutions.
 He received a bachelor’s degree in economic and social sciences and a master’s of science in economics from L. Bocconi University of Milan.
 He earned a Master’s degree and his Doctorate in economics from Boston College.

-Igor Makarov, London Business School
+Igor Makarov, London School of Economics

 TBCDate: 3 Dec, 14